yurisim/demos/tutorial.md

       - Change `@Query(() => [Department], { name: 'department' })` above the findAll in the resolver file to instead have `{ name: 'departments' }`.

       - Change the missing type in the createDepartment() method to DepartmentCreateWithoutEmployeesInput and import it
+      - You might have errors in some of the methods.
+It's normal! :)

 11. Configure Service File